Secondary prEvention of CardiovascUlaR disease in the Elderly trial SECURE

 Current project status

-The SECURE project was launched in 2015 and will run until 2020.
-A consortium of eleven partner research institutions from France, Italy, Hungary, Germany, Poland and Spain is participating in the SECURE project, with II in the Czech Republic.
-Internal Clinic of the General Teaching Hospital the function of national coordinator, the principal investigator in the project is the head of prof. MUDr.
-Aleš Linhart, DrSc., FESC and project manager are doc.
+The SECURE project was launched in 2015 and will run until the end of 2021 (due to the problematic recruitment of patients to the study, the project was extended by 20 months).
+A consortium of eleven partner research institutions from France, Italy, Hungary, Germany, Poland and Spain participates in the SECURE project, and holds II. internal clinic of the General Hospital the function of the national coordinator, the main examiner in the project is prof. MUDr.
+Aleš Linhart, DrSc., FESC and the project manager is doc.
 MUDr.
 Jean-Claude Lubanda, Ph.D.
-In addition to the General Teaching Hospital in Prague, seven other research centers participate in this clinical study in the Czech Republic:
+In addition to the General Hospital in Prague, seven other workplaces in the Czech Republic are participating in this clinical study:

 - Na Homolce Hospital, Prague